contiv/contiv.github.io/websrc/source/documents/admin/createNotes.md

 ---
 layout: "documents"
 page_title: "Create Nodes (BGP)"
-sidebar_current: "administrator-nodes-bgp"
+sidebar_current: "admin-createnodes"
 description: |-
   Setting up nodes.
 ---

 # Setting up Nodes for BGP

-To allow your containters to talk to eachother, you will need an external gateway protocol.
+To allow your containters to talk to one another, you will need an external gateway protocol.
 The Border Gateway Protocol (BGP) is the routing protocol that can alow your containers to contact eachother over large subnets or even more than one ISP.

 BGP is the protocol that internet servers use to communicate to each other about which way to go, and how they should update their routing tables.